 The idea of cutting a blade into your skin multiple times undoubtedly sounds like you’re taking the saying ‘beauty is pain’ to a whole new level.

 When in reality, the tool used for microblading is not a blade but it is actually a pen-like tool with fine needles that create hair-like strokes.

 Before the treatment begins, you would apply a numbing cream which minimises the pain which makes for a more comfortable experience.
 The duration of the treatment takes around 1.5 -2 hours.

-Myth 4: The results are difficult to maintain
+Myth 4: Microblading Results are Difficult to Maintain

 There will be some slight scabbing a few days after the initial treatment in the 14 day healing period afterwards but as long as clients follow the correct advice provided in the aftercare guide by the beauty therapist then the long-lasting effects of the treatment will be evident to the client.